robertrumney/frozen-shader/README.md

 ### Adding the Shader

-1. Create a new shader in Unity (Right click in Project panel -> Create -> Shader -> Standard Surface Shader).
-2. Replace the default code with the provided shader code from `IceShader.shader`.
+1. Import shader into project
-3. Create a new Material (Right click in Project panel -> Create -> Material).
+2. Create a new Material (Right click in Project panel -> Create -> Material).
-4. In the Inspector, set the Shader of this material to the new ice shader (should be under Custom -> IceShader).
+3. In the Inspector, set the Shader of this material to the new ice shader (should be under Custom -> IceShader).
-5. Adjust the shader properties as needed.
+4. Adjust the shader properties as needed.
 For instance, you can change the `_FrozenAmount`, `_IceColor`, `_Transparency`, and `_Glossiness` to suit your needs.

 ### Example Usage